NetApp/trident/docs/kubernetes/operations/tasks/backends/cvs_aws.rst

-apiURL                    CVS account API URL apiKey                    CVS account API key secretKey                 CVS account secret key storagePrefix             Prefix used when provisioning new volumes                       "trident\_" nfsMountOptions           Fine-grained control of NFS mount options                       "-o nfsvers=3" limitVolumeSize           Fail provisioning if requested volume size is above this value  "" (not enforced by default) serviceLevel              The CVS service level for new volumes                           "standard"
+apiURL                    CVS account API URL apiKey                    CVS account API key secretKey                 CVS account secret key nfsMountOptions           Fine-grained control of NFS mount options                       "-o nfsvers=3" limitVolumeSize           Fail provisioning if requested volume size is above this value  "" (not enforced by default) serviceLevel              The CVS service level for new volumes                           "standard"